ZAWARTO/ADA-Sorting-methods/README.md

 It works by taking elements from the list one by one and inserting them in their correct position into a new sorted list similar to how we put money in our wallet.

 In arrays, the new list and the remaining elements can share the array's space, but insertion is expensive, requiring shifting all following elements over by one.
-Shellsort (see below) is a variant of insertion sort that is more efficient for larger lists.
+Shellsort is a variant of insertion sort that is more efficient for larger lists.

 ## Selection sort
 Selection sort is an in-place comparison sort.
 It has O(n2) complexity, making it inefficient on large lists, and generally performs worse than the similar insertion sort.